 To answer your question plainly, yes.
 I am a fat person.
 Do I think of myself as fat?
 No, not really, because I don’t have to think about it, I just am.
 I can already feel people wincing through the computer screen, but I am not insulting myself, I am describing myself.
 We have been conditioned our whole lives to think of fat as an insult, and when I call myself fat, so many well meaning people always jump to correct me, saying

 “You’re not fat.
 I don’t see you as fat.
 You’re a big guy but I don’t think you’re fat” etc. etc. etc.

-Through my own journey in life, I have come to accept and
+Through my own journey in life, I have come to accept and love the word fat.

 “You know it’s ok to be the big guy.
 People will like you as a big guy.”

 This simple sentenced was a massive turning point in my life.
 It made a tiny crack in my idea of what it meant to be a fat person.
 It was ok to be big?
 This went against everything.
 It was my first step towards learning to love myself.

 I think I look damn good in my size 42, and my friends look damn good in their size 52’s and 62’s.